Mental Models for Prioritization

 The important thing about routines is that they work for you.
 If you're looking to establish a morning routine, I'd recommend testing out one of the activities above and slowly stacking more habits over time.
 Atomic Habits by James Clear is an amazing read on this subject.

 Thanks for reading until the end!
 If you enjoyed this, consider subscribing to my weekly newsletter.
-Every Sunday afternoon, I'll send you an email with actionable insights to help you develop your mindset, systems and habits — so you can approach your career like an athlete.
+Once a month, I'll send you an email with actionable insights to help you develop your mindset, systems and habits — so you can approach your career like an athlete.

 Until next time,